 Will and I recently got back from 9 days in Thailand, which was basically a self-guided Phuket food tour, scuba diving, beaching and sightseeing aside!
 Will organised the entire trip as a surprise for my 30th birthday, and despite being an absolute control freak when it comes to planning our trips and adventures, I have to say that he couldn’t have done a better job.
-Most importantly, Will researched and planned some of the ultimate foodie experiences in Phuket that he knew I would love, including a visit to Phuket town night market, stuffing ourselves at the best Indian restaurant in Phuket, a Blue Elephant cookery class and a few romantic dinners thrown in.
+There are plenty of things to do in Phuket, including some of the ultimate foodie experiences in Phuket that Will knew I would love, including a visit to Phuket town night market, stuffing ourselves at the best Indian restaurant in Phuket, a Blue Elephant cookery class and a few romantic dinners thrown in.
 It’s been tough to narrow it down, but I’ve pulled together my top 5 foodie experiences to help you plan your very own Phuket food tour.

 1. Black Ginger Restaurant, The Slate

 If you’re looking for a romantic dinner in Phuket, you cannot go wrong with an evening at Black Ginger restaurant, located inside the Slate hotel in Nai Yang Beach on Phuket’s northern shore.
 This restaurant, a short drive from the airport, was the first stop on our Phuket food tour.
 This restaurant pays homage to Thailand and its history in its opulent, aesthetic design; upon arriving you’ll be escorted over a lagoon on a hand-operated ferry.
 Alighting on the other side, you’ll find yourself in a traditional mansion where you’ll be greeted by the incredibly attentive staff, before some absolutely delicious fine dining.